nullromo/commander-primer/README.md

 ## Conclusion

-I hope this was helpful, and I wish you the best of luck.
+I hope this guide was helpful.
+I hope you have a great time playing Commander and I wish you the best of luck!

 [//]: # (card images)